Themrsajad/To-Do-List/README.md

 ## Features

 - **Add Due Dates**: Stay on top of deadlines.
-- **Priority Flags**: Highlight important tasks.
+- **Days Remaining**: Automatically see how many days are left until the deadline for each task.
-- **Tags**: Organize tasks into categories.
+- **Categories**: Organize tasks into categories.
+- **Filter by Category**: Quickly find tasks based on their category.
 - **Subtasks**: Break big tasks into smaller ones.
 - **Edit Tasks**: Update tasks anytime.
 - **Mark as Done**: Track your progress easily.

-Perfect for managing your day-to-day tasks!
+- **Dark Theme / Theme Switcher**: Switch between light and dark themes to suit your preference.
+- **Language Switcher**: Switch between English and Farsi.
+- **Auto-Save to LocalStorage**: Your tasks are saved automatically to your browser's localStorage.

+## Upcoming

+- **Deployment**: The project will soon be deployed to a URL, allowing you to manage your day-to-day tasks!